cauliflower macaroni and cheese with vegetables

-My daughter had thirds of this cauliflower, pea and edamame macaroni and cheese!
+My daughter had thirds of this cauliflower macaroni and cheese with vegetables!
 It is a springtime vegetarian casserole that the whole family will love.
 The cheesy macaroni is baked with crunchy breadcrumbs on top and is studded with cauliflower, peas and protein-packed edamame.
 Who doesn’t love healthy macaroni and cheese?

 Has it really been since 2012 that I posted a macaroni and cheese recipe?
 That’s a little out of hand considering that people tell me the broccoli mac and cheese here on healthy seasonal recipes is one of their family’s favorite go-to-again-and-again recipes.
 As a mom, I get it, as much as I brag about my kids being adventurous Brussels sprout devouring eaters and that they love to eat lamb and salad, mac and cheese happens a lot around here too.